satchel inv line hider line hider line hider line hider line hider line hider line hider

 Kodaly?

 It depends on who you ask.
 To a certain degree our decisions are controlled by the circumstances of our birth.
-I wouldn't call myself a fatalist, though.
-But there are certain options unavailable to me because of my cultural programming.
+I wouldn't call myself a fatalist, but there are certain options unavailable to me because of my cultural programming.
 Things I just wouldn't even think of.

 So you can't really be sure if it's you making the decision?